-REQUEST: Requesting a Special Exception approval to establish a 9.72 acre, 210 parking space Recreational Vehicle Storage Facility in the Agricultural zoning district, per Sections 1-19-3.210 Special Exceptions, 1-19-8.344 RV Storage Facility in the Agricultural Zoning District and 1-19-11.100 Definitions.
+REQUEST: Requesting a special exception approval to establish a 9.72 acre, 210 parking space Recreational Vehicle Storage Facility in the Agricultural zoning district, per Sections 1-19-3.210 Special Exceptions, 1-19-8.344 RV Storage Facility in the Agricultural Zoning District and 1-19-11.100 Definitions.
+This application was continued from the June 27, 2024, BOA Hearing.